 Take your Criminal Trespass Charge Seriously

-James (Jim) Sullivan is an experienced Fort Bend County criminal defense attorney.
-For over 20 years, Sullivan has successfully fought the government in jury trials on behalf of clients in criminal and juvenile courts.
+James Sullivan is an experienced Fort Bend County criminal defense attorney.
+For 30 years, Sullivan has successfully fought the government in jury trials on behalf of clients in criminal and juvenile courts.
 Sullivan has also been able to get hundreds of serious criminal and juvenile cases dismissed or reduced from a felony to a misdemeanor.